Convergence rates for the moment-SoS hierarchy: Method for convergence rates computation

 \section{Method for convergence rates computation}

-The aim of this section (and more generally of this article) is to design methods for computing the rate of the optimal values convergence given in {\bf Theorem \ref{thm:lascv}}.
-From particular examples, we derive a generic method for computing such convergence rate, depending on the solutions of the infinite dimensional problem \eqref{eq:pol}.
+The aim of this section (and more generally of this article) is to design a method for computing the rate of the convergence of the optimal values {$\gmd_\ell$ in~\eqref{eq:sosd} towards the optimal value $\gmd$ of~\eqref{eq:smp}}.
+From particular examples, we derive a generic method for computing such convergence rate, depending on the solutions of the infinite-dimensional problem \eqref{eq:LPGeneral}.

-Our strategy consists of the following steps: \begin{enumerate} \item {\bf Construction of a suitable minimizing sequence of polynomials.} In this step it is important to control simultaneously the degree of those polynomials and the convergence of their cost towards the optimal value. \item {\bf Application of effective version of Positivstellensätze.} In this step, explicit convergence rates are derived.
+Our strategy consists of the following steps: \begin{enumerate} \item {\bf Construction of a suitable minimizing sequence of polynomials {for (\ref{eq:smp})}.} In this step, it is important to control -- quantitatively and simultaneously -- the degree of those polynomials, their feasibility, and the convergence of their cost toward the optimal value. \item {\bf Application of an effective version of Positivstellensätze.} In this step, explicit convergence rates are derived.
 They are based on the convergence rates for Positivstellensätze and the minimizing sequence from the previous step. \end{enumerate}

 There is an interplay between the two steps inherent to the choice of the minimizing sequence.
-We will see an adversarial behavior between, on the one hand, a good approximation of the optimal cost value via high degree polynomials and, on the other hand, degree bounds in the SDP relaxations.
+We will see an adversarial behavior between, on the one hand, a good approximation of the optimal point via high-degree polynomials and, on the other hand, degree bounds in the SDP relaxations.

 \begin{rem}[Focusing on the function LP] \leavevmode